wyomatthew/pickflix-docs/src/getting-started.md

 1. Follow your invitation link in the browser

-   Paste your link into your favorite browser and follow the instructions given to you by Wizarr.
+   Paste the link into your favorite browser and follow the instructions given to you by Wizarr.
 When you're done, you should have selected a username, entered a password, and joined the Discord for announcements.